mynew4/cmangos-docs-wiki/Build-CMaNGOS-for-Mac-OS-X.md

 `$mv dbc maps ~/mangos/run/bin/`
 ## 4. Installing the vmaps (optional, but highly recommended)

 Vmaps are used by the server to determine if NPC can see/attack your characters, through walls for instance.
-This is also called LoS calculation (Line of Sight).
+This is also called LoS calculation (Line of Sight).<br>
 We will extract the vmaps from the game data and then assemble them.
 CMaNGOS does not yet provide binaries for Mac but it does provide the source files, thus we will build our own binaries.
 First, we need to download and apply a patch written by evil-at-wow and myself:

 `$cd ~/mangos/mangos`